Skip to main content

 * Fired when the media type change result is available.
 Supported only in 1-to-1 calls.

-* @param info.transactionId Transaction ID that matches the original request
+* @param event.transactionId Transaction ID that matches the original request

 */